covarity/anchorctl/README.md

 # Anchorctl

-Anchorctl is a command line utility to enable a test driven approach to developing on distributed systems like Kubernetes.
+Anchorctl is a command line utility that enables a test driven approach to developing distributed systems like Kubernetes.
 The utility works in conjunction with Anchor kubernetes controller (Under development) to create a CRD based user experience for testing systems.

 The kinds of tests supported are:
-- KubeTest: A collection of tests that are specifically related to the Kubernetes Ecosystem such as asserting the functionality of admission controllers, asserting the value of jsonpaths and networkpolicies (under development).
+- KubeTest: A collection of tests that are specifically related to the Kubernetes Ecosystem such as asserting the functionality of admission controllers, asserting the value of jsonpaths, and testing networkpolicies (under development).

 ## Installation